 The corporate governance system of the Company shall be designed to protect shareholders' rights and interests and treat all shareholders equitably.
-The Company shall establish a corporate governance system which ensures shareholders' rights of being fully informed of, participating in and making decisions over important matters of the Company.
+The Company shall

 The Company shall convene shareholders meetings in accordance with the Company Act and relevant laws and regulations, and provide comprehensive rules for such meetings.
 The Company shall faithfully implement resolutions adopted by shareholders meetings in accordance with the rules for the meetings.